aoih-uw/fish_eeg/docs/functional_specification.md

 Exceptions: Script errors, corrupted datasets, python incompatability issues
 Assumptions: User has coding experience and is fully familiar with the data and analysis procedures

+User story:
+Aoi is a graduate PhD student in Psychology at University of Washington.
+Aoi will use this code base to publish research on a spotted ratfish.
+Aoi wants a code base that is clear for the audience and shows scientific achievement.
+Aoi is pretty technical and has been coding for this project prior to this class.

 ### 2. Verifying analytical choices and monitoring results
 Actors: PI
 Goal: To review dataset structure, analytical decisions, and results to stay aligned with the project and provide input